 Wynyard and the villages around Stockton

 The impressive Wynyard Hall dominates the scenery north of Stockton and south of Sedgefield.
 Here, beautiful wooded parkland merges with the urban fringe of Teesside.
-The main settlements here are Wynyard Village, Wynyard Woods and Wynyard Park, all modern estates near the A689 and to the east near Wolviston we find Wynyard Business Park on the adjoining A19.
+The main settlements here are Wynyard Village, Wynyard Woods and Wynyard Park, all modern estates near the A689.
+Near Wolviston to the east we also find Wynyard Business Park on the adjoining A19.

 West of Wynyard, the countryside features attractive rural villages like Bishopton and Redmarshall.
 Here, as at Wynyard, we are outside the former Durham coalfield that lies beyond Sedgefield to the north, so there are no former pit villages in this landscape which forms part of the low-lying countryside of the Tees vale.
 Most of the villages here are tiny rural communities, often with views of the Cleveland hills to the south east.

 Wynyard lies in a wooded parkland setting and its name, which surprisingly means ‘vineyard’ goes back to Anglo-Saxon times.
 This was seemingly an era of milder climates as vineyards were not unknown in northern England in the medieval period.
 Of the vineyard at Wynyard we know nothing, other than the clue to its existence in its historic name.